csmoxford/robustToxicities/readme.md

 ## Installation ##

-1. Install the package from zip in RStudio (tools - install packages...)
-2. Load the package using `library(robustToxicites)`
-3. View the incomplete help files `?robustToxicities`
+1. In the R console: `devtools::install_github("finite2/robustToxicities")`.
+You may need to install the devtools package first

 ## Usage ##